 Is it safe to take a toddler on a cruise?

 What is the best toddler cruise line?

-There are some cruise lines that have more of a reputation for having toddler friendly cruises than others and there are a lot of cases to be made for which is the best cruise lines for toddlers!
+There are some cruise lines that have more of a reputation for being toddler friendly than others and there are a lot of cases to be made for which is the best cruise lines for toddlers.

 Disney perhaps has the most toddler friendly cruise ships in their fleet as they are geared particularly at the family audience!
 If there are any cruise for toddlers I would say this is it!

 The great things about Disney are they have splash pools so that even potty untrained children can use the facilities, they have shows and experiences aimed at the toddler audience and you will be surrounded by other families!

 And of course – plenty of Disney character interactions!
 However the only downside to this line are that they are pretty much one of the most expensive cruises out there!
 Disney never comes cheap.

 For more information on taking a Disney Cruises with toddlers check out this post.